This baked chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 - Preheat oven to 325°F / 160°C

 - Line the outside of your cake pan with several layers of aluminium foil.
-It's going into a water bath so needs to be watertight from the bottom!
+It's going into a water bath, so it needs to be watertight from the bottom!

 - Bake for 10 minutes.
-Remove from the oven and set aside, but leave the oven on for the cheesecake going in
+Remove from the oven and set aside, but leave the oven on for the cheesecake to go into it.

-- Melt chocolate in the microwave at 30-second increments until totally melted, then set aside9 oz Dark Chocolate
+- Melt chocolate in the microwave at 30-second increments until totally melted, then set aside.9 oz (255 g) Dark Chocolate

-- Beat in the eggs, egg yolks and vanilla until combined3 Eggs, 2 Egg Yolks, 1 tablespoon Vanilla Extract
+- Beat in the eggs, egg yolks and vanilla until combined3 Large (3) Eggs, 2 Large (2) Egg Yolks, 1 tablespoon Vanilla Extract

 - Mix in the cocoa powder3 tablespoon Cocoa Powder

-- Slowly add in the cream and mix until combined½ cup Whipping Cream
+- Slowly add in the cream and mix until combined½ cup (120 ml) Whipping Cream

 - Scrape down the sides of the bowl and make sure there are no big clumps, then beat the mixture for about 30 seconds to make sure everything is smooth and combined